Carolina Gold BBQ Sauce Recipe

 This Carolina gold bbq sauce recipe has the perfect balance of sweetness, tang, a little heat, and some spices using these simple ingredients!

-It couldn’t be more simple!
+It couldn’t be more simple to learn how to make Carolina gold BBQ sauce!
 All you have to do to make your own South Carolina mustard sauce is mix all the ingredients together!

 After mixing the ingredients, give it a taste.
 This recipe doesn’t start off overly sweet or overly hot, so you can add more sugar or hot sauce to taste.